GIZ equips secondary school students with entrepreneurial skills

 She stated that the app serves more or less as a virtual class, where users can interact with teachers and fellow students.

 The club uses rabbit urine to make mosquito repellent.
-“We source the urine from a nearby school that has a rabbit farm and source the urine from a nearby school that has a rabbit farm,” she said.
+“We source the urine from a nearby school that has a rabbit farm,” she said.

 Also, Olawaiye Oladoyin, component lead of Economic Education and Entrepreneurship, GIZ-SEDIN said the SEA-Hub initiative has added students with disabilities to its training programs.